-During the 2020 reporting period, fugitive dust control by GenOn has consisted of implementing dust control measures on the existing CCR surface of Phase 2A and Brandywine's internal roadways.
+During the 2021 reporting period, fugitive dust control by GenOn has consisted of implementing dust control measures on the existing CCR surface of Phase 2A and Brandywine's internal roadways.
 GenOn personnel inspect the CCR surface of Phase 2A daily to determine if the CCR surface has dried to a point where fugitive dust could be an issue in the near future.
-GenOn personnel utilize one of two methods to control fugitive dust at such time when it is deemed necessary to control CCR dust from Phase 2A.
+Observations of any fugitive dust issues and control measures employed to mitigate these issues are documented in the site's daily log and weekly CCR inspection reports that are maintained at the site office trailer.
+GenOn personnel utilize the following methods to control fugitive dust at such time when it is deemed necessary to control CCR dust from Phase 2A.

-• Short Term: GenOn utilizes a dedicated mobile water truck onsite that it fills from an onsite groundwater well.
-GenOn uses this dedicated water truck to spray water and thoroughly wet the existing CCR surface of Phase 2A.

-Longer Term: For longer term control of fugitive dust, GenOn uses a proprietary product "DustCap" manufactured by Terra Novo, which is a specifically formulated liquid product for dust control.
+- Short Term: GenOn utilizes a dedicated mobile water truck onsite that it fills from an onsite groundwater well near the Wastewater Treatment Facility.
+GenOn uses this dedicated water truck to spray water and thoroughly wet the existing CCR surface of Phase 2A. - Longer Term: If needed, for longer term control of fugitive dust, GenOn uses a proprietary product "DustCap" manufactured by Terra Novo, which is a specifically formulated liquid product for dust control.
 It is a high concentration liquid (2.5 gallons) that is mixed with 4,000 gallons of water in the site's water truck and sprayed onto the CCR surface of Phase 2A.
 Once sprayed on the surface, DustCap forms a crusty surface on top of the CCR that maintains moisture in the CCR and inhibits the formation of dust.
 The crusty surface can last for many weeks if the crust is not broken by equipment or machinery riding on top of it.